 Construction industry workers may be eligible for Construction Industry Scheme mortgages (CIS mortgages).
-Construction Industry Scheme mortgages can be great for when you don’t have three years accounts or have declared a low net profit.
-This is because CIS mortgages allow you to use the gross income on your payslips as opposed to your accounts to show your income.Enquire Now
+CIS mortgages can be great for when you don’t have three years accounts or have declared a low net profit.
+This is because lenders allow construction workers to use their gross income on payslips instead of filed accounts.Enquire Now

 What is the construction industry scheme?